-On Tuesday, Google began testing Bard from the world, inviting users in the US and UK to sign up for access.
+On Tuesday, the has begun testing Bard from the world, inviting users in the US and UK to sign up for access.

 The company first introduced Bard in February, after the launch of ChatGPT which started taking the world by storm.